 We continue to share our knowledge on these aspects, providing CPD talks and presentations to the wider industry to promote and encourage uptake of low carbon options.

-Margaret Cooke, one of our directors, has recently co-authored Design for Zero, due to be published by the Institution of Structural Engineers in June 2021.
+Margaret Cooke, one of our directors, has recently co-authored Design for Zero, published by the Institution of Structural Engineers in 2021.